andrewwillette/dailynotes.nvim/README.md

-# dailynotes.nvim
+# notes.nvim

-A neovim plugin which allows the user to set keymaps to open "daily notes".
+A neovim plugin for recurring note-taking!

 Example configuration: